Developer Guide

 Students

-Students in TutorBuddy is facilitated by the Student
+Students in TutorBuddy is facilitated by the Student class which stores specific details of

-object.
+a student within one student object.
 Students are not allowed to have duplicated names.

 Add Student Feature